opencog/opencog/opencog/eva/README.md

 Running
 -------
+* Use the scripts/eva.sh file, after adjusting paths in it for your installation.
+Or use the below:

 * Start the webcam, pi_vision, and tf2 tracking nodes as usual.
 * Start the Eva blender node, as usual.
 * Start the opencog face-tracking node in the `face_track` directory